• Skip to primary navigation

 What is the benefit of using turkey instead of beef or pork for meatballs?

 Turkey is a leaner meat than beef or pork, meaning it has less fat and fewer calories.
-This makes it a healthier choice for those watching what they eat.

 How do you keep the meatballs from drying out?

 Turkey meatballs can dry out quickly if overcooked or if the mixture is too lean.
 To prevent this, we have moist shredded veggies and egg in our recipe.
 Also, be sure not to overcook the meatballs – they should be cooked through but still moist and tender.
+Check the internal temp at 8 minutes.

 At what temperature are turkey meatballs safe to eat?

 The safe cooking temperature for turkey meatballs (and all ground poultry) is 165°F. This is the temperature at which harmful bacteria like salmonella are destroyed.
 Use a meat thermometer to check the internal temperature of the meatballs.
+You can actually remove them at 160°F and let them sit for 3-5 minutes.
+They will continue to carry-over cook during that time and reach the safe temp.

 Air Fryer Turkey Meatballs